How to Find Performance Counters with PowerShell

 The directions below will work for Windows 8, Windows 8.1, Windows 10, and Windows 11.
 The instructions are similar for Windows 7, but since Windows 7 is now end-of-life, we will not discuss it in detail.

-How to Launch the Windows Performance Monitor From Start Menu
+How to Launch the Windows Performance Monitor From the Start Menu

-Start typing ‘Perfmon.’
-You do not need to type this in a specific box.
+1. Start typing 'perform’ in the Windows Search Bar.
 The Windows Start Menu will automatically populate these results.
 The Windows Search mechanism will populate an option called ‘Performance Monitor’ in the Start Menu.

 How to Find the Windows Performance Monitor in the Windows Control Panel